Department Programs and Clubs

 Below are a variety of programs and clubs within the Kinesiology and Public Health Department meant to enhance both student and faculty experiences at Cal Poly.

 Our main purpose at PolyFit is to offer body composition, physical fitness and metabolic testing to both the Cal Poly and local San Luis Obispo Communities.
-As Kinesiology majors, we aim to promote healthy lifestyle choices and to increase self-awareness in the risks for Cardiovascular Disease, Diabetes and other detrimental chronic diseases associated with sedentary lifestyles.
+We aim to promote healthy lifestyle choices and to increase self-awareness in the risks for Cardiovascular Disease, Diabetes and other detrimental chronic diseases associated with sedentary lifestyles.

 Workshops provide educators with opportunities for professional advancement through courses in Nutrition, Coaching, Elementary education, and more.
 They are an opportunity for educators to exchange ideas, learn about new techniques and products, and earn Continuing Education units.